hawkinsw/CPPTimes/general-loops-while-loops.md

 Look closely at the condition for terminating the `do...while` loop.
 Convince yourself that it is the correct condition: When the user's password is invalid, `valid_password` returns `false` which means that the program should prompt the user to enter their password again.
 But the `do...while` loop only repeats the execution of its body when the condition is true!
 So, we use the `!` operator to flip the result of the validation function.
 Voila!
 Our loop does our bidding!

 We will refer to the `do ... while` loop as a _conditional_ loop.
 I wonder why?
-Think about the meaning or function of a `do ... while` loop.
+Think about the meaning (or function) of a `do ... while` loop.
 The structure gives the programmer to power to repeatedly execute a set of statements as long as a condition (encoded in the `expression`) is `true`.
 See it? _condition_?
 Exactly!

 ### While Loops: The Variation on the Theme

 The `while` loop is another type of conditional loop.
-The `while` and the `do ... while` loop are very similar but there is one very important difference: the `do ... while` loop is guaranteed to execute its body _at least one time_ but the `while` is not.
+The `while` and the `do ... while` loop are very similar but there is one very important difference: the `do ... while` loop is guaranteed to execute its body _at least one time_ while (sorry, I couldn't resist) the `while` is not.

 Here is the general format of the `while` loop: